elmiranda00/recommendation-engine-11/README.md

-# recommendation-engine-11
-Product Recommendation Engine built in a team during a hackathon for the ESSEC x CentraleSupélec DSBA

-# hackathon
-Code for the DSBA Eleven Strategy Hackathon Group 2

 # Marketing Campaign Planner (Proof of Concept)
+Product Recommendation Engine built as a team effort during a hackathon for the ESSEC x CentraleSupélec DSBA

 ## Overview
 This project provides a **Streamlit-based platform** for planning marketing campaigns with **personalized recommendations** for customers.
 Users can set campaign parameters, generate recommendations, and access insights on campaign performance.